The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids: The monoid of arithmetic multiplicities

 Axiom $(P)$ was introduced to assure the positivity of an invariant called the arithmetic Tutte polynomial, and is motivated by applications to geometry, while axioms $(A1)$ and $(A2)$ have a more algebraic nature.
 Given a matroid $M=(E,\rk)$, we denote by $\mathcal{Q}(M)$ the set of quasi-arithmetic matroids of the form $(E,\rk,m)$, and by $\mathcal{A}(M)$ the set of arithmetic matroids of the form $(E,\rk,m)$.

-Given two (possibly different) functions $m', m'' : 2^E \to \mathbb Z$, let us consider their (point wise) product $m$, i.e. the function defined as $m(A):= m'(A)m''(A)\:\forall A\subseteq E$.
+Given two (possibly different) functions $m', m'' : 2^E \to \mathbb{N}$, let us consider their (point-wise) product $m$, i.e. the function defined as $m(A):= m'(A)m''(A)$ for all $A\subseteq E$.
 Clearly if $m', m''$ satisfy axioms (A1) and (A2), also their product $m$ does.
 So $\mathcal{Q}(M)$ is a commutative monoid, whose unit is the multiplicity identically equal to $1$.
 Although it is less obvious, also the axiom (P) is preserved by the product, that is, the following result holds.

 \begin{theorem}[Delucchi-Moci \cite{DeMo}] If both $(E,\rk,m')$ and $(E,\rk,m'')$ are arithmetic matroids, then $(E,\rk,m'm'')$ is also an arithmetic matroid.
 In other words, $\mathcal{A}(M)$ is a submonoid of $\mathcal{Q}(M)$. \end{theorem}